 Our main objectives in Widows and Orphans Support project are to:

-• Promote an economically stable family life and healthy environment at home
+- Promote an economically stable family life and healthy environment at home and

-It costs just $100 per month to provide cash, dry rations, clothing, and various other materials as well as medical support to meet the basic needs for each such family.
+It costs just $100 per month to provide cash, feeding, clothing, and various other materials as well as medical support to meet the basic needs for each such family.

 As a result of the high mortality from the HIV/AIDS epidemic in most parts of the republic of Kenya and the wider East African region, the number of orphans and vulnerable children has risen to an alarming 565,500 which is 31.4% of the total 1.8 million orphans in Kenya.
 The death of one or both parents contributes to; breakdown of the family structure, increased school drop outs, and inevitably poverty especially if the deceased parent was the main bread winner.

 We are committed to helping orphans, vulnerable children and their families especially those that have been affected by HIV/AIDS.
 Access to health care, education, nutrition and business opportunities often provides a turning point for many OVC’s to long-term recovery and a better standard of life.

 In the past year with the support of various partners and well wishers both locally and internationally, we have been able to support over 100 children to access healthcare, education, nutrition and psycho-social support.

 We pay special attention to Child Headed Households which are on the rise due to increased HIV/AIDS mortality.
 Last year we supported 2 such families to initiate a horticultural income generating projects planting local vegetables in a revolving scheme that ensures yield all-year round.
 This not only enhanced their nutrition but also provided much needed income from selling surplus vegetables.

 Our target for the next 3 years is to continue providing OVC’s with opportunities for a brighter future through a more holistic approach which for instance prioritizes extending help to caregivers of the OVC’s and access to justice for OVC’s whose rights have been violated.